randyoyarzabal/chief/docs/README.md

 ## What is Chief?

 Chief is a Bash library system designed to help organize functions, aliases, and environment variables through "plug-ins."
 It has additional features, including prompt customization and private SSH key management.
-It also installs various utility functions related to Git, SSL, OpenShift, Vault, etc. Once installed, checkout `chief.[tab]` to explore what's available.
+It also installs various utility functions related to Git, SSL, OpenShift, Vault, and other services.
+Once installed, check out `chief.[tab]` to explore what's available.

 ## Getting Started

-Simply run this command on your terminal to install and you're good to go!
+Run this command in your terminal to install, and you're all set!

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/randyoyarzabal/chief/refs/heads/main/tools/install.sh)"